Probesys/bileto/docs/developers/import-data.md

   - ldapIdentifier: string or null, optional
   - organizationId: string or null, optional (reference to an organization)
   - authorizations: array of, optional:
     - roleId: string (reference to a role)
     - organizationId: string or null (reference to an organization)
+- `teams.json` an array of teams defined as:
+  - id: string (unique)
+  - name: string (unique, not empty, max 50 chars)
+  - teamAuthorizations: array of, optional:
+    - roleId: string (reference to a role)
+    - organizationId: string or null (reference to an organization)
 - `contracts.json` an array of contracts defined as: